mscarey/AuthoritySpoke/docs/guides/introduction.rst

 qualify as "an original work" and thus were not eligible for protection under the Copyright Act.
 This is a two-step analysis.

-The first step results in "the Fact it is false that were an original work":
+The first step results in "the Fact it is false that Rural's telephone listings were an original work".

 .. code-block:: python